 - It weighs 44 pounds, which will make it easier to move.

 - Only 60 days of warranty.

 The 100XL would be my suggestion for its best in class performance and features.
-What I particularly like about this treadmill is the fact that it is suited for wide range of users.
+What I particularly like is the fact that it is suited for wide range of users.
 You are free to choose between 3 levels of incline and it has a maximum user weight limit of up to 325 Lbs.
 That’s why I recommend the 100XL.